COMP116 Creative Writing II

 Assessment Methods for Course Learning Goals

-- a minimum of 5000 words of creative writing, revision, and literary analyses, resulting in a portfolio with the assigned number of pieces as designated in individual instructor course formats.
-Since assigning a poem, short story, or play an "A" or "F" is difficult, the grade will be determined by frequency of the writing submissions, quality of revision, exemplification of fictional, poetic, and dramatic technique, and number of finished pieces.;
+Students will be assessed on the following:- a minimum of 5000 words of creative writing, revision, and literary analyses, resulting in a portfolio with the assigned number of pieces as designated in individual instructor course formats.
+Since assigning a poem, short story, or creative nonfiction essay an "A" or "F" can be subjective, the grade will be determined by frequency of the writing submissions, quality of revision, exemplification of fictional, poetic, and dramatic technique, and number of finished pieces;

 - their ability to critique their own work and the works of others, specifically in a workshop situation where they exhibit constructive group behavior;